JotaP07/MyLib/README.md

   <img src="https://github.com/user-attachments/assets/eddf1c40-e1bb-4601-809d-880a5a2124a3" alt="Dashboard" width="500" style="display:inline-block;" />
 </p>

-**Notes:**
-- The permission blocking feature is still pending.
-- Some improvements will be implemented, such as:
-  - Loan date
-  - Expected return date
-  - Actual return date
-  - Supplier inclusion
-  - Change the language to English

 ## Features

 - **Book and Magazine Management**: Add, edit, and remove books and magazines from the system.